project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-setup.md

     vi envOrder.txt
     ```

-- Update the environment list as per your infrastructure in ascending order.
-For example, if you have only dev, staging and production, your **envOrder.txt** will look like -
+- Update the environment list as per your requirement in ascending order.
+For example, if you want to have dev, staging and production environments, your **envOrder.txt** will look like -

     ```bash
     dev=0